Alex-G-Strong/Alex-G-Strong.github.io/content/posts/intro to the blog/index.md

 Bike packing is living off your bike while you ride around.
 It is almost exactly backpacking (what that [one movie with that hiker girl was about](https://en.wikipedia.org/wiki/Wild_(2014_film))) but on a bike.

 And there is a lot more difference, but that is basically it.
 Nor am I the person to come up with the idea.
-There is a whole [Website]() devoted to bikepacking.
+There is a whole [Website](https://bikepacking.com/) devoted to bikepacking.
 So I am not the only person to do this.

 Once I get there, the plan is to ~ride north~, with all the pure vibes that implies.
 After I ~ride north~ I will be ~riding south~.
 I have no route, no plan, very little itinerary, and no real intention to make one.

-I think this may be the magic part of the trip
+I think this may be the magic part of the trip - having the ability to serendipitously go with what I want to do next.
-## Yeah, but who is this guy!

-I am Alex Strong.

-I love to:
-1) make things
-2) know how things work
-3) move my body under its own power

-I study product design (called Design) at Stanford university, and am also perusing a masters in Geology (called Earth and Planetary Science)

 ## So What is a Walkabout?